Keep Warner Robins Beautiful

 Every year KWRB hosts a cleanup of Bay Gall Creek as part of the continuing statewide campaign to clean and preserve over 70,000 miles of Georgia’s rivers and streams.
 On most occasions, Bay Gall Creek is a dry bed, but in the years when rain is heavy volunteers get to wade into the waters to clean out debris swept through the channel.
 This year volunteers pulled items ranging from benches, basketballs, roller-skates, all the way to car fenders out of the creek.

-Business of the Month-Monthly (Postponed due to COVID- will Resume January 2021) Business of the Month Winners receive a plaque from Harris Trophies.
+Business of the Month-Monthly (Postponed due to COVID- will Resume January 2021) Business of the Month Winners receive a plaque commemorating their achievement of beautification.
+Businesses are nominated by KWRB’s Board of Directors and by citizens of Warner Robins.
+If you know of a Business you would like to nominate, please email firstname.lastname@example.org or call 929-7258.

-Clean Campus Award- Monthly during the school year (Postponed due to COVID- will Resume January 2021) School winners receive a check for their library.
+Clean Campus Award- Monthly during the school year (Postponed due to COVID- will Resume January 2021) School winners receive a check for their library from the Central Georgia Board of Realtors, a long time sponsor of this program.

 Adopt-A-Spot (Roads/Parks/Highways)- All year!
 You and your organization can contact KWRB to find out which road or parks are available to adopt in Warner Robins.
 Once a “spot” is adopted, organizations arrange cleanups based on their schedule and number of volunteers.
 Cleanup supplies are signed out from KWRB for the cleanup and turned back in once the event is complete.